rallegade/marax_timer/README.md

 When the pump will start, the timer on the screen will also start counting.

-When the pump is stopped, the time will remain printed on the screen (if more that 15 seconds have passed) until the next time the pump is activated.
+When the pump is stopped, the time will remain printed on the screen (if more than 15 seconds have passed) until the next time the pump is activated.

-The time is not recorded unless 15 seconds have passed because MaraX machine starts the pump by itself from time to time to fill the boiler with water.
+The time is not recorded unless 15 seconds have passed because the MaraX machine starts the pump by itself from time to time to fill the boiler with water.

 ### MQTT